crate/cratedb-toolkit/doc/io/deltalake/index.md

 #### `mode`

-By default, the target Delta Lake table must not exist.
-If it exists, and you want to overwrite it, use `mode=overwrite`.
-On the other hand, `mode=append` will append to an existing table.
+The Delta Lake URL supports three modes of operations when used as a data sink.

+:`mode="error"` (default): raise an error if the table exists.
+:`mode="append"`: add the DataFrame’s rows to the existing table.
+:`mode="overwrite"`: replace the table contents with the DataFrame.

 :::{rubric} Example usage
 :::